Skip to content

 Progress UX

-Install / Repair / Update flows render a single throttled status line driven by typed progress events from the core library.
-The line includes:
+Install / Repair flows render a single throttled status line driven by typed progress events from the core library:

 • Current install phase (downloading-libraries, extracting-natives, …).